 National Nanny Nights Out: November 7 – 9th, 2014

 Watch this space, and (especially) subscribe to the email newsletter, for updates on local nanny events!

-As of 2011, BANSG organizes the occasional nanny event but is now primarily a clearinghouse of information for MA nannies and an informational and networking resource through the twice-monthly email newsletter.
+As of 2011, BANSG organizes (or assists in organizing) the occasional nanny event but is now primarily a clearinghouse of information for MA nannies and an informational and networking resource through the twice-monthly email newsletter.
 Meet other nannies in your community for playdates or after-work get-togethers!
 Find out about other local nanny groups and their activities!
 Receive notice of free and low-cost local workshops for professional development, local nanny events, and national nanny conferences!
 Find out about helpful online resources for nannies, many offered by career nannies!
 Email j a n s t c l a i r at a o l dot c o m.

-Begun by 2 nannies in 2000 with monthly social/educational events, and after working with MAPN to create the Nannypalooza Boston 2010 conference, BANSG has now passed the torch to MAPN (Mass.
-Alliance of Professional Nannies ) and other local nanny groups for hosting regular nanny events in the Greater Boston area.
+Begun by 2 nannies in 2000 with monthly social/educational events, and after spearheading the Nannypalooza Boston 2010 conference, BANSG has now passed the torch to other local nanny groups for hosting regular nanny events in the Greater Boston area.
 The BANSG email newsletter is a great way to keep updated on nanny events in MA, and for info about other nanny groups.

 ******CHECK OUT OUR NANNY CONFERENCE PAGE for information about our final big event!
 NANNYPALOOZA BOSTON was SEPT.
 19, 2010!
 What a great way to celebrate the 10th anniversary of BANSG!